Master of Science in Mathematics

 Plan A (Thesis)

 This plan requires students to write and successfully defend a thesis.
-Requirement for graduating with Plan A:
+The requirement for graduating with Plan A:

 - Students must complete at least 30 credits of acceptable graduate courses.